What are Cortical Measurements?

 Aided Cortical Assessment Module

 The Aided Cortical Assessment (ACA) module is used to evaluate whether speech tokens produce a CAEP response to the wearer of a hearing aid.
 This test can be used on both children and adults.
-Three speech stimuli with low (/m/), medium (/g/), and high (/t/) frequency emphasis are presented to the patient in the free-field at input levels of 55, 65 and 75 dB SPL which are typical of soft, medium and loud conversations respetively.
+Three speech stimuli with low (/m/), medium (/g/), and high (/t/) frequency emphasis, as well as the /s/ very high emphasis, can be presented to the patient in the free-field at 55, 65 and 75 dB SPL, levels which are typical of soft, medium and loud conversations respectively.
 These signals have a presentation time long enough to activate the compression circuits of most hearing aids.
 Voltages measured on the scalp synchronous with the speech sounds indicate that amplification of these conversational level sounds has been sufficient to activate activity in the auditory cortex.
+The addition of the /s/ stimuli allows benefit evaluation of frequency shifting hearing aid algorithms.
 The unaided response of the patient can also be measured, allowing the clinician to compare the unaided and the aided cortical responses.

 Cortical Tone Evaluation Module